Search

 • Choose a Record Type from the dropdown menu ("Login" is the default type)

-• Enter Your Password or Tap the Dice to Generate One (more on that here)
+• Enter the Password or tap the dice icon to generate one (more on that here)

 Organization

-Once created, regular folders cannot be converted to a shared folder.
+Once created, a regular folder cannot be converted to a shared folder.
 To learn how to create a shared folder, click here.

 Moving & Shortcuts

-Keeper makes it easy to adjust the organization of your vault to your preferred liking.
+Keeper makes it easy to move records around within your vault.
 Individual or multiple records and folders can be moved and shortcuts can be created.
 Shortcuts, like alias files, can exist in two or more places and when edited, change together.

-To move or shortcut a folder, record or multiples thereof, tap on the pencil icon and select the folder(s) or record(s) and then select the action you would like to perform.
+To begin, tap the pencil icon and select the folder(s) and/or record(s) and then select an option listed below.

 • Create a Shortcut